Interstate 26 in North Carolina

 Interstate 26 (I-26) in North Carolina runs through the western part of the state from the Tennessee border to the South Carolina border, following the Appalachian Mountains.
 It is part of the larger I-26, a regional Interstate that runs from Kingsport, Tennessee, to Charleston, South Carolina.
 I-26 is mostly four lanes through North Carolina with few exceptions.
 Though signed with east–west cardinal directions (because of the even number convention), in North Carolina and Tennessee, the route goes nearly north–south, with the northern direction labeled "West" and vice versa.

-Within Madison County, I-26 is officially dedicated/memorialized as the Liston B. Ramsey Freeway on the section that over laps with U.S. Route 23 (US 23).
+Within Madison County, I-26 is officially dedicated/memorialized as the Liston B. Ramsey Freeway on the section that over laps with US Highway 23 (US 23).

-I-26's original western terminus was Interstate 40 (I-40)/Interstate 240 (I-240) in Asheville.
+I-26's original western terminus was I-40/I-240 in Asheville.
 Between 2003 and 2005, the road was extended further north into Tennessee.
 Along the segment from Mars Hill to Asheville, there are future I-26 signs as some parts of the road have not yet been upgraded to Interstate Highway standards.